kalabox/kalabox/docs/users/install.md

 Preinstall Checks
 -----------------

-1. If you have previously installed Kalabox and are attempting to install a new minor version (ie from 0.12.x to 0.13.x) it is **highly recommended** that you [uninstall](http://docs.kalabox.io/en/stable/users/uninstall/) your current version of Kalabox before continuing.
+1. Verify that your system meets the [minimum system and hardware requirements](http://docs.kalabox.io/general/sysreq/) to run Kalabox.
-2. Verify that your system meets the [minimum system and hardware requirements](http://docs.kalabox.io/general/sysreq/) to run Kalabox.
+2. Verify that you are connected to the internet.
-3. Verify that you are connected to the internet.
+3. Verify that you have administrative access to your machine.
-4. Verify that you have administrative access to your machine.
+4. If you have previously installed Kalabox and are attempting to install a new  version check out our [update guide](./updating.md) before continuing.

 Mac OSX
 -------